Fortress64/fortress64.github.io/devices/sunny.md

 ---
 # Custom ROM and Recovery Releases

 This page lists custom Android ROM and Recovery builds maintained for the Xiaomi Redmi Note 10 (codenames: `sunny` / `mojito`).
 All builds support Magisk for root management and are compatible with TWRP, OrangeFox, and PBRP recovery.
+Version numbers and download links are listed in the overview above.

 > **Disclaimer:** Flashing a custom ROM or recovery carries inherent risks, including data loss, boot loops, or a bricked device.
 Follow all instructions carefully.
 By proceeding, you accept full responsibility for any issues that may arise.